BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 There's a satisfaction to living long enough to not see yourself become the villian.
 Attaining the position of power, and refusing to abuse it.

+8. For you

+Most of all, and a key point here, is that virtue isn't for someone else.
+Not for your priest, pastor, parent, child, spouse, or society.
+It's for you!

+---

 Henry David Thoreau had a nice turn of phrase in this regard:
 <blockquote>
  Thoreau died of tuberculosis in the town of his birth, Concord, Massachusetts aged 44.
 When his aunt Louisa asked him in his last weeks if he had made his peace with God, Thoreau responded: “I did not know we had ever quarreled.”